U.S. News Rankings

 |Undergraduate women who are members of a sorority||N/A|

 Campus Info & Services

-Alcorn State University offers a number of student services including placement service.
+Alcorn State University offers a number of student services including placement service and health service.
 Alcorn State University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at Alcorn State University.